DavoGrant/harmonica/docs/source/views/installation.rst

        pip install planet-harmonica

-We provide pre-built wheels for python 3.6 -- 3.11 for Linux, Mac (intel), and Mac (apple silicon).
+We provide pre-built wheels for python 3.6 -- 3.11 on Linux, Mac (intel), and Mac (apple silicon).